Tracing

 Option: -excp

 Portions of the ddcutil code base use an exception-like mechanism that can record the individual errors that contribute to a master error.
-If this option is specified, the exceptions are displayed before converting them to a single status code.
+If this option is specified, the exceptions are displayed before conversion to a single status code.